vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts.md

 ## [Slots](/docs/guides/vtex-io-documentation-slots)

-**Slots** composition is a new way to declare a React component in your store theme code.
+**Slots** composition is a new way to declare a React component in your Store Theme code.

 ## [Sponsor Account](/docs/guides/vtex-io-documentation-sponsor-account)